tfabris/BlueGigaEmpeg/README.md

 transitions.
 At least they did in my car, your mileage may vary.

-I found that if I connected the empeg to my car via the regular method (i.e. car ignition wire to the orange ignition wire on the sled, and constant 12v power to the yellow memory wire on the sled) then there were certain unusual states that it could get into.
+I found that if I connected the empeg to my car via the regular method (i.e. car accessory power to the orange ignition wire on the sled, and constant 12v power to the yellow memory wire on the sled) then there were certain unusual states that it could get into.
 Sometimes I would shut off my car, but the empeg would come back up out of sleep mode and play tracks silently to an